icg-gravwaves/M24568_M20741_CompSMAP/_sources/README.md

 * Come to the timetabled sessions every week.
 * Engage with us and ask questions.
 * It is okay, and normal, to find this hard.
 Please engage with us though and use the drop-in sessions.
 We will do our best to help you understand this.
-* The Academic Tutors are also available to provide one-to-one help.
-Do engage with them!

-This is the "storyboard" for this module, showing where we are and where we're going.
-Please let me know if you want this in an alternative format for accessibility.

 Follow the links below, or the links on the side, to access individual lectures' material!